Director: Quentin Tarantino

 Running time: 161 minutes

 Part way through Once Upon a Time in Hollywood (ellipsis optional), Margot Robbie’s Sharon Tate charms her way into a matinée showing of The Wrecking Crew.
-In the darkness she sits, smiling, gazing up with large-rimmed spectacles and her dirty feet resting on the seat in front, as the real-life Tate plays the role of the “klutz” on the illuminated screen.
+In the darkness she sits, smiling, her dirty feet resting on the seat in front, gazing up through large-rimmed spectacles as the real-life Tate plays the role of the “klutz” on the illuminated screen.
 In the hands of anyone other than Quentin Tarantino, such a scene might buckle under the sheer weight of its own self-reflexivity.
-As it is, the moment is as heart-warming and as heart-breaking as anything he has ever put to 35mm.
+As it is, the moment is as heart-warming and as heart-breaking as anything he has ever put to celluloid.

 Change is everywhere in the City of Angels.
 Hippie culture is shaking things up in Tinseltown.
 But, for actor Rick Dalton (DiCaprio), change is a very unwelcome visitor indeed.
 A frank meeting with eccentric casting agent Marvin Schwarz (a wonderfully off-piste Al Pacino), hits the once Hollywood hot-shot and darling of Western television series Bounty Law with the sobering realisation that his days in the limelight might be numbered.
 His recent projects — brought in to play the villain, or ‘the heavy’ — are steadily denting his leading-man persona while the younger, more in-demand newbies are climbing the proverbial ladder to stardom.

-A permanent fixture at Dalton’s side is Cliff Booth (Pitt): Dalton’s stunt double-turned-gofer with a similarly failing career caused, in part, by suspicions he killed his wife.
+A permanent fixture at Dalton’s side is Cliff Booth (Pitt): Dalton’s stunt double-turned-gofer whose career is seems equally stifled over suspicions he killed his wife.
 While Dalton — living next door to Roman Polanski (Rafał Zawierucha) and Sharon Tate in the Hollywood hills — is the imploding, self-centered ying on the brink of becoming a washed-up has-been, Booth is the calm, charismatic yang living in a trailer behind a drive-in cinema with his pet dog, Brandi.
 Opposite in almost every conceivable way, their fates are invariably linked: “More than a buddy; less than a wife”.
 Meanwhile, the seeds of a far more sinister relationship are also being sewn in the Californian sun: Charles Manson and his band of young followers.

-With such a broad, colourful canvas to play with, it’s something of a surprise that only a splattering of Tarantino-isms permeates his venture back to the golden age of cinema.
+With such a broad, colourful canvas to play with, it’s something of a surprise that only a splattering of Tarantino-isms permeate his venture back to the golden age of cinema.
 In fact, for large periods, Once Upon a Time in Hollywood doesn’t feel like a Tarantino film at all.
 A spectacularly shot and wonderfully scored love letter, Tarantino’s vision is imbued with the usual pop-culture drenched detail; however, this is a filmmaker in a more mature mood.
-Absent of the frantic energy of Pulp Fiction’s chronology scrambling and, for two thirds at least, the violent excess of a Django or a Kill Bill, Once Upon a Time in Hollywood is a patient, prudently layered, at times touching buddy-movie-meets-meta-western about the end of eras, both literal and figurative.
+Absent of the frantic energy of Pulp Fiction’s scrambled chronology and, for two thirds at least, the violent excess of a Django or a Kill Bill, Once Upon a Time in Hollywood is a patient, prudently layered, at times touching meta Western buddy movie about the end of eras, both literal and figurative.

 It doesn’t all work as well as Robert Richardson’s cinematography, however.
 At 161 minutes, Once Upon a Time in Hollywood is an uneven slog that suffers from Tarantino’s seeming inability to know when to say cut.
 A handful of scenes are painfully and aimlessly drawn out, while others serve very little purpose at all — namely, a sequence involving Booth and Bruce Lee that feels little more than a cheap shot at the late martial arts star.